w3f/Grant-Milestone-Delivery/deliveries/pontem-network_milestone-3.md

 See how to try result of work on milestone #3 in our [Pontem network](https://docs.pontem.network/02.-getting-started/getting_started) official documentation.

-After the current 3rd milestone we are going to continue work on the Move pallet, we still have a lot of things to do: updates, refactoring, adoption, launch of our own Parathread.
+After the current 3rd milestone we are going to continue work on the Move pallet, we still have a lot of things to do: update the Move VM and its toolchain, develop tools for popular IDEs, launch our own Parathread, constantly refactor and develop new features.

 Use the latest tags and if there are no no tags in the repository just use master branch.